 Leading In-Store Behavior Analytics for CPG Retail

-VideoMining’s client base includes a majority of the top 50 CPG retailers and manufacturers who gain unprecedented visibility into in-store shopper behavior, enabling them to get the most value from their investments in Shopper Marketing, Category Management and brand innovation.
+VideoMining’s client base includes a majority of the top 50 CPG retailers and manufacturers who gain unprecedented visibility into in-store shopper behavior, enabling them to get the most value from their investments in shopper marketing, category management, store design and brand innovation.

 Meet Our Team

 The VideoMining Team melds expertise from a broad range of backgrounds—from CPG, retail and market research to advanced analytics and technology—to provide a comprehensive approach and perspective.
 With multiple PhDs and MBAs, our team’s collection of talented, diverse individuals is unified by a common focus on furthering the understanding of shopper behavior and enabling our clients to apply that understanding to grow their businesses.

-Rajeev founded VideoMining and has led the evolution of company from a University startup to an industry leader of in-store shopper marketing intelligence for CPG Retail.
-He is recognized as a pioneer in technology-enabled analysis of human behavior and a thought leader in marketing research.
+Rajeev founded VideoMining and has led the company from a university startup to an industry leader of in-store shopper marketing intelligence for CPG Retail.
+He is recognized as a pioneer in technology-enabled analysis of human behavior and a thought leader in marketing research, helping clients achieve business success through advanced shopper behavior analytics.
 Prior to founding the company, Rajeev had a successful academic career at the Pennsylvania State University and the University of Illinois at Urbana-Champaign.
-He won many prestigious awards and recognition including the National Science Foundation’s CAREER award and best paper awards at international conferences.
-He has helped in securing and managing more than $40 million in federal research grants.
-He has a Ph.D. in Computer Science from University of Maryland and a Bachelor’s degree from Indian Institute of Technology.
+He won many prestigious awards and helped in securing and managing more than $40 million in federal research grants.
+He has a Ph.D. in Computer Science from the University of Maryland and a Bachelor’s degree from the Indian Institute of Technology.